GP Q3 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Funding Landscape: Management highlighted the importance of state-level funding, particularly in California and New York, while expressing caution regarding federal funding timelines.
+• Funding Landscape: Management highlighted the strong state-level funding environment, particularly in California and New York, while acknowledging uncertainties at the federal level.

-• Deployment Strategy: A conservative approach to deploying electric school buses, focusing on regions with favorable conditions for success, was emphasized.
+• Deployment Strategy: Conservative approach to deploying electric school buses, focusing on areas with favorable conditions for success, which has resulted in positive customer feedback and repeat orders.